To fart on apathy.

 Naked Empire’s awards and grants include: Mama Calizo’s Voice Factory Artist Residency, SF Bay Guardian Best of the Bay, Center for Cultural Innovation Quick Grant, San Francisco Arts Commission – Cultural Equity Grant, SF Best of the Fringe, Steuy – Best Fusion Theater, Official Selection – Toronto Festival of Clowns, Plank Magazine Talk of the Fringe Award – Vancouver, Critic’s Pick Nominee – Vancouver Fringe, Theatre Bay Area CA$H Grant, Center for Cultural Innovation Investing in Artists Grant, Kenneth Rainin Foundation New & Experimental Works Grant

-The company is currently collaborating with PianoFight in our monthly late-night show, NAKED EMPIRE, featuring the Bay Area’s most subversive physical comedians.
+The company is currently collaborating with PianoFight in our monthly late-night show, TOO SOON!, featuring all-new bouffon work about the things polite society considers too soon to laugh at.

 Bouffon is a broad performance realm rooted in satire and mockery.
 Naked Empire’s approach and aesthetic may not be the same as other practitioners.
 Critics have described our work as follows: